MushroomObserver/developer-startup/README.md

 cannot load such file -- bundler/setup
 ...
 ```
-Then fis things by the following procedure:
+Then fix things by the following procedure:
 On the VM:
 ```
 vagrant@vagrant-ubuntu-trusty-64:~$ exit